PaulStapel/PaulStapel.github.io/content/about-me/about-me.md

 categories = ["about"]
 +++

 Hiya, I'm Paul!
 I'm a student-writer-tutor-programmer hybrid specializing in science.
 This website is my first public project, and I look forward to sharing more of my work in the future.
-Nonetheless, you can find a lot of information about me on this page.
+Nonetheless, you can find everything you need to know about me on this page.

 ### Currently working on
 I'm currently following four courses at Utrecht University: